Tucson Foundations

 With 11 private foundations, donors expressed personal philanthropic interests, although some didn’t.
 Our operating model is designed to prioritize named interests, “layer” common interests, “overlay” demographic and geographic interests, create nonprofit wealth through endowments, and leverage timing-specific and grant-type incentive opportunities.

-The information below is for general purposes, not solicitation as the categories may not reflect the exact language of the donor.
+The information below is for general purposes, not solicitation because the categories do not reflect the exact language of the donor.
 That process occurs in the grantmaking process.

 _Walter and Juliet J. Absolon Foundation